-(d) Revenue due to an operator for services rendered in respect of VAS product is in addition to revenue accruing from air time, SMS or data services associated with VAS services offered i.e transport cost.
+(d) Revenue due to an operator for services rendered in respect of VAS product is in addition to revenue accruing from air time, SMS or data services associated with VAS services offered i.e. transport cost.

-4.8 REMITTANCE OF REVENUE TO OTHER PARTIES
+4.4 REMITTANCE OF REVENUE TO OTHER PARTIES

 Each access agreement between stakeholders should include time limit for settlement of revenue accruable to each party and interest payable where there is a breach.
+The Commission expects all parties to fulfil their payment obligations without delay.